kubevirt/kubevirt/docs/getting-started.md

 ```

 You can use the `KUBEVIRT_MEMORY_SIZE` environment
 variable to increase memory size per node.
-Normally you don't need it,
+Normally you do not need it,
 because default node memory size is set.

 ```bash